-Has its education policy "only helped [poor families] more than moderate and wealthy families?' asked Goldwater's Darcy Olsen.
+Has its education policy "only helped [poor families] more than moderate and wealthy families?" asked Goldwater's Darcy Olsen.
 'Probably not.
 If it was sold that way, it's only an angle."

 Education.
 The Goldwater Institute's staff has been the primary author of ALEC's annual state-by-state education report card.
 Dr. Clifton Matthew Ladner was Goldwater's Vice President of Research before he left to become the Senior Advisor for Policy and Research at Jeb Bush's "Foundation of Excellence in Education" (FEE).
-The Center for Media and Democracy has exposed the taxpayer-enriched companies that back FEE, ALEC, and their so-called "reforms," which help redistribute tax dollars away from public schools.
-Ladner had a seat on ALEC's Education Task Force and a vote on behalf of the Goldwater Institute alongside ALEC legislators and for-profit corporations like K12 and Connections Academy.
+The Center for Media and Democracy has exposed the taxpayer-enriched companies that back FEE, ALEC, and their so-called "reforms," which help redistribute tax dollars away from public schools.27 Ladner had a seat on ALEC's Education Task Force and a vote on behalf of the Goldwater Institute alongside ALEC legislators and for-profit corporations like K12 Inc. and Connections Academy.

-Ladner also wrote ALEC's annual education report card with Goldwater's Dan Lips.
-As the Center for Media and Democracy has documented, the report card ranks policy, not performance:
+Ladner also wrote ALEC's annual education report card with Goldwater's Dan Lips.28 As the Center for Media and Democracy has documented, the report card ranks policy, not performance:

 "States where students score well on tests but where ALEC's legislative agenda around school choice, charters, merit pay, de-unionization and alternative certification have not yet taken hold get low grades.
-States where elected officials are gung-ho for ALEC's agenda but the students are not faring so well are still graded generously."
+States where elected officials are gung-ho for ALEC's agenda but the students are not faring so well are still graded generously."29

 As People for the American Way Foundation noted in a report on ALEC-Goldwater Institute tuition tax credit bills, "Misplaying the Angles," some advocates of these proposals have used misleading rhetoric to promote them.
 PFAWF noted that when "confronted with data showing that low-income families in Arizona were receiving little, if any, benefit from her state's law, a spokesperson . . . was surprisingly candid.
 'Has it only helped [poor families] more than moderate and wealthy families?' asked Goldwater's Darcy Olsen.
 'Probably not.
-If it was sold that way, it's only an angle."
+If it was sold that way, it's only an angle.'"

-Other ALEC-Goldwater bills include:
+Other ALEC-Goldwater bills include:30

-- ➤ The controversial "Special Needs Scholarship Act" as well as efforts to circumvent time-tested teacher training standards, ALEC's "Alternative Teacher Certification Act."
-This is another end-run around teachers' unions. - ➤ The Goldwater Institute also penned "A Comprehensive Legislative Package Opposing Common Core State Standards

-Initiative."
-According to notes of the ALEC Education Task Force meeting.
-This bill was approved to become an ALEC model by a vote of 14-6 among legislators and 9-4 by ALEC's private sector members.

-➤ Just a few months ago, at ALEC's post-election summit in Washington, D.C,. the Education Director of the Goldwater Institute, Jonathan Butcher, presented the Goldwater model bill, the "School Choice Directory Act" to the Education Task Force.
+- The controversial "Special Needs Scholarship Act" as well as efforts to circumvent time-tested teacher training standards, ALEC's "Alternative Teacher Certification Act."
+This is another end-run around teachers' unions.
+Goldwater also introduced an omnibus bill incorporating these two bills along with the "Great Schools Tax Credit Program Act" -- and favoring for-profit schools -- called the "A-Plus Literacy Act." - ➤ The Goldwater Institute also penned "A Comprehensive Legislative Package Opposing Common Core State Standards Initiative."
+According to notes of the ALEC Education Task Force meeting, this bill was approved to become an ALEC model by a vote of 14-6 among legislators and 9-4 by ALEC's private sector members.
+Goldwater also introduced the "Resolution Opposing the Implementation of the Common Core State Standards Initiative" at another ALEC meeting.31 - ➤ Goldwater's Jonathan Butcher presented the "District and School Freedom Act," which "creates a mechanism for public school districts and schools to request exemption from state education standards and regulations," to the ALEC Education Task Force in May 2012.
+The bill did not become an official ALEC "model."
+32 - ➤ At ALEC's post-election summit in Washington, D.C. in 2012, the Education Director of the Goldwater Institute, Jonathan Butcher, presented a Goldwater model bill, the "School Choice Directory Act," to the Education Task Force.
+33